2019 Pan American Games: Participating National Olympic Committees

 All 41 nations who are members of the Pan American Sports Organization competed at the event.
-The numbers in parenthesis represents the number of athletes a country qualified.
+The numbers in parentheses represents the number of athletes a country qualified.

 Number of athletes by National Olympic Committee

 Sports

-419 events in 38 sports were contested in Lima, the largest number of medal events ever held at a single edition of the Pan American Games.
+419 events in 38 sports were contested in Lima, the largest number of medal events ever held at a single edition of the Pan American Games until that date.
 Bodybuilding and surfing were contested at the Pan-Am Games for the first time in 2019, basque pelota was reinstated after being absent from the 2015 Games, and women's baseball was dropped after debuting in 2015.

 Almost all of the new events being contested at the 2020 Summer Olympics were already on the Pan-Am Games' program.
 Sport climbing was excluded because it did not have the required number of national federations in the Americas to be eligible for inclusion.
-Skateboarding was pulled from the program in May 2019, with Panam Sports citing that World Skate had diminished the quality of the event by having not made the Games be a qualifier for the Olympics, and its partner Street League Skateboarding (SLS) having scheduled a World Tour event in Los Angeles that directly conflicted with the Games.
+Skateboarding was pulled from the program in May 2019; Panam Sports cited that World Skate had diminished the quality of the event by having not made the Games be a qualifier for the Olympics, and its partner Street League Skateboarding (SLS) having scheduled a World Tour event in Los Angeles that conflicted with the Games.

-The new event disciplines introduced for the 2020 Summer Olympics were also added, including the 4 × 100m mixed medley relay, men's 800m and women's 1,500m in swimming, 3-on-3 basketball, BMX freestyle park, two new women's boxing events, madison track cycling, the transfer of three men's events to mixed team events in shooting, table tennis mixed doubles, archery mixed team, and triathlon mixed relay.
+The new disciplines that were scheduled to be introduced for the 2020 Summer Olympics were also added, including the 4 × 100m mixed medley relay, men's 800m and women's 1,500m in swimming, 3-on-3 basketball, BMX freestyle park, two new women's boxing events, Madison track cycling, the transfer of three men's events to mixed team events in shooting, table tennis mixed doubles, archery mixed team, and triathlon mixed relay.
 There was a reduction of one men's weightlifting event, and all canoe events being gender-neutral (removing a men's event from each discipline).
-At the request of the organizers 19 extra events were added, as were the cases of 1m springboard event was added to diving, as well as compound archery, modern pentathlon relays (with mixed, men's, and women's events), 49er, Nacra 17 and kiteboarding (the latter two replacing the Hobie 16 and J/24) events in sailing, extreme canoe slalom, mixed doubles squash, women's wakeboard, poomsae events in taekwondo, women's 50 km race walking, and doubles table tennis.
+19 extra events were also added, including the 1m springboard in diving, as well three events in compound archery, modern pentathlon relays (with mixed, men's, and women's events), 49er, Nacra 17 and kiteboarding (the latter two replacing the Hobie 16 and J/24) events in sailing, extreme canoe slalom, mixed doubles squash, women's wakeboard, poomsae events in taekwondo, women's 50 km race walking, and men's and woman's doubles events in table tennis.

 Numbers in parentheses indicate the number of medal events to be contested in each sport/discipline.